Wisdom from the madness of crowds

 1 Why do I believe things?

-Figure 1: My belief \(B_{\text{dan}}\), depicted as a mechanism.
+Figure 2: My belief \(B_{\text{dan}}\), depicted as a mechanism.
 On the left I observe the world, recording two cause-and-effect pairs \(C_i \to E_i\) that inform my belief (dashed).
-On the right, Alice and Bob have beliefs which flow into mine along the dash-dotted edges — docility, importing a neighbour’s answer rather than re-deriving it.
-The belief does work: it drives a decision \(C_3\), a rectangle because — unlike the observed causes \(C_1, C_2\) — this one I get to set, the intervention \(\mathrm{do}(C_3)\), chosen to bring about a desired effect \(E_3\) whose worth to me is the utility \(U\).
+On the right, Alice and Bob have beliefs which influence mine along the dash-dotted edges.
+This is my docility, my propensity to copy a neighbour’s belief rather than formulating it from evidence alone.
+The belief drives a decision \(C_3\), the intervention \(\mathrm{do}(C_3)\), chosen to bring about a desired effect \(E_3\) whose worth to me is the utility \(U\).

 2 Certainty